KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 My name is Satvik Kasinadhuni, welcome to my GitHub!
 Over here, you will find all my code to the projects I work on either myself or with a team.

 ### About me
 I am currently a sophomore at Farmington High School(FHS class of 2023!) in Connecticut, United States of America.
-I am an aspiring Mechanical Engineer and a passionate competitive programmer.
-My strongest programming languages are C++ and Java.
-I know how to code in Python but I wouldn't call it one of my strongest.
-I use JavaScript when I develop websites but JavaScript is also not my strongest.
-I also LOVE Algorithms and Data Structures.
-After High School I want to go to college and pursue a Bachelor of Science in Mechanical Engineering.
+I am an aspiring Mechanical Engineer and am very passionate for Engineering.
+In my free time I like to develop full stack web applications, go biking, and play video games.

 - 🔭 I’m currently working on SoftAce, a platform for software engineers to host remote coding interviews or mock interviews.
-- 💬 Ask me about anything Competitive Programming related and I will try my best to answer!
 - 📫 How to reach me: skasinad@gmail.com is the best way to reach out to me as I am more active on my emails
 - 😄 Pronouns: He/Him/His
 - ⚡ Plans after High School: I am interested to go to college and pursue a Bachelor of Science in Mechanical Engineering.
 Eventually I want to become a Mechanical Engineer and work for a good company.
-- Codewars profile(More Active on Codewars): https://www.codewars.com/users/KasinadhuniProgrammer
-- CodeForces profile(Not very active on CodeForces):https://codeforces.com/profile/Kasinadhuni